AWSGoPokes/aws-iot/README.md

 ### AWS Learning Curve
 Both two members in our team are AWS beginners.
 Minh is working on smart home, robotics and machine learning research topics.
 Tuan is working on hardware VLSI design and studying AWS IoTs and Alexa Apps as hobbies and he has some experiences in working with AWS MQTT and EC2.
 To participate in this challenge, we both had to learning AWS IoTs concepts/tools/practices and it took us a significant portion of time before we can deploy our system.
 ### System Integration
 The program running on the gateway was originally written in Matlab.
-It collects data from multiple sensing sources and performs signal processing.
+It collects data from multiple sensing sources with different protocols like Bluetooth and Xbee , and performs signal processing.
 It is difficult for Matlab to interact with the AWS in terms of using AWS IoT and Kinesis.
 So, from Matlab we run predictive models and directly uploaded the data to the database in the EC2 instance.

 We are converting the Matlab code into Python so that it can work efficiently with AWS.
 The predictive models have been converted into Python.
 We have uploaded the models to the EC2 and been trying to integrate them with APIs using Chalice.
 However, there are some bugs that we need to figure out.